Guy-Shaw/grep-indent/README.md

 The is a patch to GNU software.

-It inherits the license of the source code to GNU grep 2.20.
+It inherits the licenses of the source code to GNU grep-2.20 and grep-2.27-2, respectively.

 This program is free software; you can redistribute it and/or modify